-Osisko Metals completed the PEA for the Pine Point Project in 2020, which incorporated material sorting and leveraged the substantial infrastructure already present on-site.
+Osisko Metals completed the Pine Point PEA in 2020, which incorporated material sorting and leveraged the substantial infrastructure already present on-site.
 The Company's exploration and development plans in 2021 relate exclusively to the Pine Point Project.
-Specifically, we will focus towards continuing to de-risk the Pine Point Project and bringing further improvements to the PEA through the following activities:
+Specifically, we will focus towards continuing to de-risk the Pine Point Project and bringing further improvements to the Pine Point PEA through the following activities: